 Launched in 2011, the Global Forum’s capacity-building programme has expanded over the years to cover new areas and intensified to support the growing membership of developing countries.
 In the perspective of the 10-year mark of the programme, a new strategy has been developed to achieve the greatest impact for the benefit of developing countries.

-The 2021 Capacity Building report provides an update on the Global Forum’s capacity-building programme and outreach activities carried out in 2020.
-It sets out the technical assistance and trainings activities provided in the context of the COVID-19 pandemic.
+The 2022 Capacity Building report highlights ten years of progress and provides an update on the Global Forum’s capacity-building programme and outreach activities carried out in 2021.

 The capacity-building and technical assistance programme covers a range of activities that include: